Gamma749/COSC344-Assignment-1/COSC344_REPORT.md

   - Staff can supervise many students, and students can have multiple supervisors.
   - Both are partial
-  - Staff don’t always supervise students , and not all students need supervisors
+  - Staff don’t always supervise students , and not all students need supervisors.

-- ### LOCAL_TO(Staff, Campus)
-  - 1:N for Campus:Staff
-  - Staff are located on a campus, but one campus can have many staff
-  - Staff has total participation, Campus has partial participation
-  - Multiple staff may share the same campus, but they must have at least one campus.

 - ### COORDINATES(Staff, Course)
   - 1:1 for Staff:Course